connor3mm/Basic-Framing-Web/README.md

 -- Calculates framing price by Height and Width through CM, MM and Inches.
 -- Adds delivery costs onto total along with Vax, if chosen.
 --If user opts into email confirmation, then all info about the purchase and users email are stored in a MySQl table through PHPMyAdmin
---Admin page, accessable through password, where the database is shown.
+--Admin page, accessible through password, where the database is shown.